PNNL-Comp-Mass-Spec/PHRP/README.md

 When processing an MS-GF+ results file, use `/MSGFPlusSpecEValue` and `/MSGFPlusEValue` to customize the thresholds used to determine which peptides are written to the synopsis file
 * Defaults are `/MSGFPlusSpecEValue:5E-07` and `/MSGFPlusEValue:0.75`

-When processing an Inspect results file, use `/SynPValue` to customize the PValue threshold used to determine which peptides are written to the synopsis file
-* The default is `/SynPValue:0.2`
-* Note that peptides with a TotalPRMScore >= 50 or an FScore >= 0 will also be included in the synopsis file

-Use `/InsFHT:True` or `/InsFHT:False` to toggle the creation of a first-hits file (_fht.txt)
+Use `/FHT:True` or `/FHT:False` to control the creation of a first-hits file (_fht.txt)
-* The default is /InsFHT:True
+* The default is `/FHT:True`

-Use `/InsSyn:True` or `/InsSyn:False` to toggle the creation of a synopsis file (_syn.txt)
+Use `/Syn:True` or `/Syn:False` to toggle the creation of a synopsis file (_syn.txt)
-* The default is /InsSyn:True
+* The default is `/Syn:True`

-When processing a MODPlus or MODa results file, use `/SynProb` to customize the Probability threshold used to determine which peptides are written to the synopsis file
+When processing a MODPlus or MODa results file, use `/SynProb` to customize the probability threshold used to determine which peptides are written to the synopsis file
 * The default is `/SynProb:0.05`
+* Higher probability values are higher confidence results
+  * 0.05 is a very loose filter

+When processing a MODPlus or MODa results file, use `/SynPValue` to customize the p-value threshold used to determine which peptides are written to the synopsis file
+* The default is `/SynPValue:0.95`
+* Lower p-values are higher confidence results
+  * 0.95 is a very loose filter

 When processing a MaxQuant results file, use `/MaxQScore` to customize the Andromeda score threshold used to determine which peptides are written to the synopsis file
 * A PSM is stored if its Andromeda score is over the threshold, or if its PEP score is below the threshold
 * The default is `/MaxQScore:50`